Skip to main content

 Implementation of the Self Sovereign Identity Concept

 Self-Sovereign Identity (SSI) is the next step beyond user-centric identity, and that means it begins at the same place: the user must be central to the administration of identity.
 That requires not just the interoperability of a user’s identity across multiple locations, with the user’s consent, but also true user control of that digital identity, creating user autonomy.
 In Catena-X there are several different components to implement the SSI approach.
-This includes the Issuer Component and the BPN DID Resolution Service (BDRS) which is currently classified as Core Service B due to the current state of our technical architecture, and is accordingly also managed by the CSP-B. In addition to the Issuer Component, the CSB-B also operates an Identity Wallet and the Authority Schema Registry.
+This includes the Issuer Component and the BPN DID Resolution Service (BDRS) which is currently classified as Core Service B due to the current state of our technical architecture, and is accordingly also managed by the CSP-B. In addition to the Issuer Component, the CSP-B also operates an Identity Wallet and the Authority Schema Registry.
 The Authority Schema Registry is managed by the Catena-X Association, which has nominated and commissioned the CSP-B to operate this service.
 To enable a stable and secure operation, the CSP-B can put the schemas in a dedicated repository.
 The CSP-B must use the currently operational version in the Catena-X data space.
 All the components can be seen in the Service Map (see Chapter What: Service Map) This concept will evolve in future releases, the details of which can be found in Chapter Further Integration of SSI Technologies.

 Data Exchange based on SSI